-XXX XXX (XXX)
+Michael Friedewald (Fraunhofer)

-XXX XXX (XXX)
+Ana Ayerbe Fernandez-Custa (TEC)

 Disclaimer

 The information in this document is provided “as is”, and no guarantee or warranty is given that the information is fit for any particular purpose.
 The content of this document reflects only the author`s view – the European Commission is not responsible for any use that may be made of the information it contains.
 The users use the information at their sole risk and liability.